DvdZmd/GrowingChamber/README.md

 - **I²C Communication:** The Raspberry Pi communicates with two ATmega microcontrollers over I²C:
   - One for pan & tilt servo control.
   - One for sensor data acquisition.
+- **Smart Plug Control:** Remotely control a Tuya-based smart plug (for lights or other devices) from the web interface.

 ## System Architecture